WGierke/git_better/documentation/documentation.md

 Though, it's still possible that the collected training data is biased as we actively selected repositories by searching for them.
 As an extension, an approach that could minimize this bias would be to randomly select repositories (e.g. from the GHTorrent project) and label them manually.
 For the beginning, however, we neither had the time nor the manpower to label a large amount of repositories manually.

 ### Data Analysis
-To get a better idea of how the relationship between the data entries looks like in higher dimensional space, we used PCA and t-SNE to reduce the  complexity of the data to 2D while retaining the principal components respectively the distances between the data points.
+To get a better idea of how the relationship between the data entries looks like in a higher dimensional space, we used PCA and t-SNE to reduce the  complexity of the data to 2D while retaining the principal components respectively the distances between the data points.
 The following figure visualizes the distribution of the labeled data entries using t-SNE.
 ![](https://cloud.githubusercontent.com/assets/6676439/21290072/ad44ed02-c4ad-11e6-8314-a078c3b1c853.png)
 You can find the complete code to generate the figure in the [t-SNE Visualization Notebook](https://github.com/WGierke/git_better/blob/master/t-SNE%20Visualization.ipynb).
 To explore the data interactively and in a three dimensional reduction you can use the [tensorflow embedding projector setup](https://github.com/WGierke/git_better#usage). [maybe add footnotes]